 Describe your research and state your project thesis.
 Provide an overview of the project, explaining the basic ideas, problems, questions, texts, people, and/or events examined in the study.
-Describe the intellectual significance to the intended audience or audiences, including its value to humanities scholars, students, and/or general audiences.
-Explain how it will complement, challenge, or expand on relevant scholarship in the field.
+Describe the intellectual significance of the proposed project to the intended audience or audiences, including its value to humanities scholars, students, or general audiences.
+Explain how the project will complement, challenge, or expand on relevant scholarship in the field.
 If appropriate, describe the contribution that the research will make to your students, institution, or broader community.
 Explain how your scholarship will be presented to benefit the intended audiences.

-For humanities research projects in support of a community or institutional priority, goal or interest, or those leading to the development of materials in support of sustaining, preserving and revitalizing culture or language, explain the expected outcome of the project, and how it will be presented in order to reach the identified audience.
-If you plan to travel to cultural or archival collections to pursue research, explain what texts or objects you will consult, what will result from your findings, and how the results will be presented in order to reach the identified audience.
+For humanities research projects in support of a community or institutional goal or interest, explain the expected outcome of the project, and how the project will be presented in order to reach the identified audience.
 If applicable, explain how the project may have broader impact beyond the community or institution.

-For humanities research projects leading to the revision of an undergraduate or graduate course, explain how the research relates to revising the course, its readings, and its methodologies.
+For humanities research projects leading to the revision of an undergraduate course, explain how the research relates to revising the course, the course readings, and the course methodologies.
 Discuss the importance of the course within your teaching portfolio and within the institution's overall curriculum.
-Include relevant information such as the number of times the course has been offered, whether it is currently taught, and the number of students enrolled when it was most recently offered.
+Include relevant information such as the number of times it has been offered, whether the course is currently taught, and the number of students enrolled when the course was most recently offered.
 Explain how the project may have broader impact beyond the individual course.